Norman Sylliboy

-Norman Sylliboy of the Eskasoni First Nation in Nova Scotia was named Grand Chief of the Mi’kmaq Grand Council.
+Norman Sylliboy is the 11th Grand Chief or Kji-Saqmaw of the Mi'kmaq Nation.
+The Mi’kmaw traditional government is known as Sante' Mawio’mi or Grand Council.

 Sylliboy was elected in 2019, two years after the death of his predecessor, Ben Sylliboy.
-Norman Sylliboy’s grandfather Gabriel Sylliboy was elected in 1918 to the position of Grand Chief.
+Norman Sylliboy's grandfather Gabriel Sylliboy was elected in 1918 to the position of Grand Chief.

 Early life

-He was born into a Mi’kmaq family filled with culture and traditions.
+Sylliboy was born at a Eskasoni First Nation reserve in Unamaꞌki (Cape Breton Island) to a Mi'kmaq family filled with culture and traditions.
 His family owned the first store in over forty years on the island Mniku in Potlotek.
 Before becoming Grand Chief of Mi’kmaq, he worked as a social worker and worked for Mi’kmaw Family and Children Services of Nova Scotia.

 Political career

-He was selected as Grand Chief of Mi’kmaq on 1 August 2019.
-The selection for Grand Chief took place in St. Anne’s Mission at Potlotek First Nation, Chapel Island, Nova Scotia.
-The selection process included several rounds of selection until the council agreed with a consensus for Normal Sylliboy.
+Sylliboy was selected as Grand Chief of the Mi’kmaq on 1 August 2019, succeeding his father, Ben, who died two years prior.
+The selection for Grand Chief took place in St. Anne's Mission at Potlotek First Nation, Chapel Island, Nova Scotia.
+The selection process included several rounds of selection until the council unanimously elected Sylliboy.

-"I want to thank Niskkam(God-Creator).
-Thank the Grand Council for having faith in me and I want to thank all my family and their family in me.
-I want to thank Mi’kmaq Nation, from the bottom of my heart I want to thank each and everyone one of you".

-Response to Covid-19
+Response to COVID-19

-He responded as Grand Chief with others including,Chief Paul Prosper, the Assembly of Nova Scotia Chiefs, and Premier Stephen McNeil urging people to stay home during the pandemic.
+As Grand Chief, along with then-Chief Paul Prosper of the Paqꞌtnkek First Nation and then-Premier Stephen McNeil, Sylliboy urged people to stay home during the pandemic.

 They emphasized prioritizing the health of elders and other vulnerable community members.